The Duty to Manage Asbestos in Abingdon Under CAR 2012

 Our Survey-Led Process for Abingdon Properties

-Every National Coating Specialists project in Oxfordshire begins with a detailed asbestos roof survey conducted by our qualified surveyors.
-For Abingdon clients, this involves: reviewing any existing asbestos registers; physically inspecting the roof’s condition (including safe sampling where needed); assessing the building’s usage and future plans; and testing substrate integrity.
-We document fibre release risks, photograph key areas, and provide a clear recommendation on whether encapsulation is suitable or if removal should be considered.
-Only after this survey can we determine the appropriate solution for your specific building.
+Every job we do for National Coating Specialists in Oxfordshire starts with a proper asbestos roof survey from our surveyor.
+For our Abingdon clients, that means: going through any existing asbestos registers; getting up on the roof to physically inspect its condition, including safe sampling if we need it; looking at how the building’s used and what’s planned for it; and checking the substrate’s integrity.
+We document any fibre release risks, snap photos of key areas, and give you a clear recommendation on whether encapsulation is the right call, or if removal should be on the table.
+We can only figure out the best solution for your specific building after that survey.

 Why a Professional Survey Must Come First

-Attempting to assess an asbestos cement roof without proper training is both dangerous and potentially illegal.
-Our Abingdon surveys follow HSG264 guidelines, identifying not just the obvious roof sheets but also less visible ACMs like flashings, gutters and insulation.
-Crucially, we differentiate between superficial weathering (often treatable by encapsulation) and deeper structural issues requiring removal.
-Many local businesses unknowingly assume their roof is ‘too far gone’ when in fact encapsulation would provide decades more service – while others risk serious exposure by coating severely damaged ACMs.
-The survey removes this guesswork with definitive, regulation-compliant advice.
+Trying to size up an asbestos cement roof without the right training is asking for trouble, and it could land you in legal hot water.
+Our Abingdon surveys follow HSG264 guidelines.
+We don’t just look at the obvious roof sheets, but also hidden ACMs like flashings, gutters, and insulation.
+The important thing is we can tell the difference between surface weathering, which encapsulation can usually fix, and deeper structural problems that mean removal.
+We’ve seen plenty of local businesses in Abingdon who think their roof is ‘too far gone’ when encapsulation would actually give them decades more service.
+Others risk serious exposure by coating severely damaged ACMs.
+The survey takes away all that guesswork and gives you clear, regulation-compliant advice.

 - Detailed condition reports with photographic evidence